 As we enter into this Thanksgiving week, I’ll ask you to do something: Spend some time thanking God for His person.
 Don’t just be thankful for the blessings He has bestowed upon you, blessings such as family, friends, health, peace of mind, home, money, and possessions.
 That’s just the child thanking the father for the french-fries.
 Be sure to thank God even more for simply being who He is.

 Christian, if all you can do is thank God for the blessings that He sends your way, what will you do if those blessings get taken away?
-That happened to Job.
+That actually happened to Job.
 Chapters 1 and 2 of his book describe how he lost his wealth, his children, and his health.
-But over the course of the rest of the book, Job learns to thank God merely for being who He is.
+However, over the course of the rest of the book, Job learns to thank God merely for being who He is.
 Could you or I offer up any thanks if we lost all the blessings that Job lost?
 That’s a good question to ponder over the next few days.
 Hopefully, by Thursday, the thanks we offer up to God will be more mature and insightful than any we’ve ever offered up before on Thanksgiving.